Xiujia-Yang/Resource/README.md

 `python shm_positional_mut_freq_for_each_sample.py sample alignments.txt clones.txt isotype outdir`

 The script, `positional_mut_freq_for_each_sample.py`, implements the positional mutation frequency calculation for alleles in each sample.
-It takes five parameters as input, which include the sample id (`sample`), the path to `alignments.txt` and `clones.txt` output by MiXCR for each sample, the isotype (i. e.
+It takes five parameters as input, which include the sample id (`sample`), the path to `alignments.txt` and `clones.txt` output by MiXCR for each sample, the isotype (e. g.
 "IGHG") included for analysis, and the output directory.
 It outputs a directory structure as below.

 ```
 - outdir